ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 FAQ: How can I tell if a controller is connected?

-The OuyaSDK.Joysticks static string array will have a null entry for the index of the player number if that player’s controller is disconnect.
+The OuyaSDK.Joysticks static string array will have a null entry for the index of the player number if that player’s controller has disconnected.

 # Examples #